OUIsolutions/VibeTree/README.md

 zero800 takes all your code files and combines them into a single "amalgamation JSON" file that you can easily paste into any free AI chatbot.
 Think of it like zipping your code, but in a way that AI can understand perfectly!

+## New Features ✨

+- **Custom Prompt Support**: Add a custom instruction prompt to your JSON output using the `--prompt` or `-p` flag when collecting files.
+- **Folder Support**: Now collects all files recursively from specified folders, not just individual files.
+- **Error Handling**: Improved error messages with color-coded output for better clarity.

 ## Quick Start for Beginners 🚀

 ### Step 1: Download zero800